shervinsahba/slurmer-git/README.md

 #### Instructions and setup:
 Run `less slurmer` to read through usage instructions.
-Make edits to match your preferred defaults.
+Make edits, say via `nano slurmer` so you setup your preferred defaults.

 #### Usage Example: